tapasmishra/tapasmishra.github.io/_posts/2020-05-18-Docker-Swarm-Cluster-on-Raspberry-Pi.md

 verify: Service converged
 pi@raspberrypi:~ $
 ```
-Here we are asking docker to create a service and name it as `web`.
+Here we are asking docker to create a service named as `web`.
 Publish the container port 80 to host port 8080.
 Use `nginx` image for the container.
 Now run the bellow command to list our serices.

 ```ruby
 pi@raspberrypi:~ $ docker service ls